marius-schairer/MDEF_Documentation/docs/year2_term1/Soft-Robotics.md

 ### Steps:

-Mold Preparation: Designed and 3D-printed the mold.
+Mold Preparation: Designed and 3D-printed the mold. <br/>
-Material Experimentation: Used an edible silicone paste to fill the mold.
+Material Experimentation: Used an edible silicone paste to fill the mold.<br/>
-Mechanism Setup: Programmed an Arduino (Flora) to connect to a motor for air inflation.
+Mechanism Setup: Programmed an Arduino (Flora) to connect to a motor for air inflation.<br/>
-Testing: Covered mold holes, attempted inflation, and observed the results.
+Testing: Covered mold holes, attempted inflation, and observed the results.<br/>

 ![](../images/Bearbeitet/Softrobot01.jpg)
 ![](../images/Bearbeitet/Softrobot02.jpg)